Forced flow of granular media: Breakdown of the Beverloo scaling: Results

-One may speculate that the increased pressure in the bottom of the silo due to the use of a piston is the ultimate responsible for the increase in $Q$.
-However, there are a few observations that indicate that this is not the case.
-For the unforced discharges, materials with different density induce very different pressures on the base, yet the flow rate is insensitive to this \cite{footnote3}.
-For forced discharges, the bottom pressure increases during the discharge.
-However, even higher bottom pressures can be also achieved without an overweight (either by using a wider silo or by discharging materials with very high densities).
-In these free flow case, $Q$ always coincides with the one obtained for any unforced discharge for the given $D$, which is lower than the enhanced $Q$ seen in the forced discharges.
-Although pressure is a relevant parameter of the problem, it is clear that it does not control the flow rate on its own.
+As we mentioned above, one may infer that the increased pressure on the base due to the piston is the ultimate responsible for the increase in $Q$.
+However, bottom pressures higher than those observed using the overweight can be achieved also in an unforced discharge either by using a wider silo or by discharging materials of very high densities.
+All these unforced discharges yield the same low $Q$ value compared with forced discharges.
+Therefore, although the bottom pressure is a relevant parameter of the problem, it is clear that it does not control the flow rate on its own \cite{footnote3}.

-\textit{Dissipated power}--- The flow in a discharging silo could be connected with simpler geometries, such as a shear cell, where valuable scalings have been found.
-It has been shown that for a shear cell of thickness $L$ the tangential stress $\tau$ necessary to develop a flow at velocity $v$ of a granular sample can be put in terms of the inertial number $I$ as \cite{dacruz2005}